In this guide, I will take you through from start to finish on how to set up your very own Raspberry Pi time-lapse setup.

 Write a script

-The script is very simple but remember you will need to add
+The script is straightforward but remember you will need to add

 -hf -vf flags if your camera is currently upside down.

-Make directory and call it timelapse by entering the following command:
+Make the directory and call it timelapse by entering the following command:

 Move into this folder by entering the following command: